zonemaster/zonemaster/test-zone-data/Delegation-TP/delegation01/README.md

-[This directory](.), i.e. the same directory as this README file, holds zone files and configuration files to implement the test zones for the scenarios defined in [Delegation01 test scenario specification].
+[This directory](.), which contains this README file, also contains the following files required for implementing the test zones specified in the

-For these test zones the following files are found in [This directory](.):
+[Delegation01 test scenario specification]:
 * Zone files for `delegation01.xa` and other related zones.
 * CoreDNS configuration file
 * Zone file and hint file for local root zone.